-On the Thursday before the Rogers Cup began last month in Toronto, this reporter was checking out a practice session on Centre Court at the Aviva Centre.
+On the Thursday before the Rogers Cup began last month in Toronto, this reporter was checking out a practice session on Centre Court at the Sobeys Stadium.

 Bianca Andreescu had not played since May 28 at the French Open and it seemed logical not to expect her to be in top form, especially after so much time spent rehabbing her right shoulder and so little time hitting tennis balls.

 Early on, she confirmed that notion, spraying her shots and appearing to be off her game.
 But as things moved along, she started to find her rhythm and soon the player at the opposite end of the court was acting petulant and tossing her racquet in frustration as Andreescu’s tennis improved.

 The name of that player…Belinda Bencic.

 At the time, there was a sense that Andreescu would at least be able to be competitive at the Rogers Cup but certainly no expectation that she could actually go all the way and win it.

 On Thursday night, in a US Open semi-final that could possibly set up a blockbuster final against none other than the great Serena Williams, Andreescu will face Bencic in a match that could be considered the biggest of her professional career so far.

 Andreescu, of course, defied expectations and went on to win the Rogers Cup in a final that was cut short after four games when Williams retired with back spasms.
 For her part, Bencic lost 6-2, 6-4 in the third round to no. 7 Elina Svitolina.